igorperlatov/Project_EU_energy_VSCode_folder/README.md

 <b><h1>EU Energy Sector Performance Analysis</h1></b>

 <b><h2>Overview</h2></b>
 This project focuses on analyzing key performance indicators in the EU energy sector for the years 2015-2019 and 2021.
 The data was sourced from the dane.gov.pl website.
 You can access the original dataset here https://shorturl.at/mO5Oc.
+During this project i've used PGAdmin, VS Code(PostgreSQL) and PyCharm community version.

 <b><h2>Data Preparation</h2></b>
 The original raw tables were not ready for analysis, so several preprocessing steps were undertaken: